Aelto/gw2-build-bank/README.md

 ## Known issues
 The [UI library i used](https://docs.microsoft.com/fr-fr/microsoft-edge/webview2/) is still being worked on by Microsoft and has one little bug i noticed.
 If you move the window the dropdown lists will still appear at the previous position.

-It's a rather small issue that be ignored if you don't move the window around.
+It's a rather small issue that can be ignored if you don't move the window around.